agasior093/it-interview/README.md

 ### How Spring Boot works internally?

+### What are bean scopes in Spring?

+- singleton (default) - single instance per application
+- prototype - different instance every time it is request from container
+- request - one instance for lifecycle of HTTP request
+- session - one instance for whole user session
+- application - similar to singleton, however in case of application scape, the same instance of the bean is shared across multiple servlet-based applications running in the same ServletContext, while singleton scoped beans are scoped to a single application context only.
+This is valid only in the context of web-aware Spring ApplicationContext

 ### Explain Inversion of Control and Dependency Injection.

 Inversion of Control (IoC) is generic term, that means that application is not calling framework, but framework is calling implementation provided by application.
 In Spring Framework...
 TODO